New Magnesium Die Cast Facility

 - 6,000-sf Customer Center of Excellence with training facilities for Spartan’s global client base

 - 35-foot-high walls and a 53-foot-high bay space for the die casting manufacturing area

 - 60-ton and 30-ton cranes

-The die cast cells will have vent-less hoods and require approximately 12 infrastructure systems, including tower cooling water, natural gas, argon, compressed air, and multiple lubricants.
-The facility design includes ventilating the plant and providing extensive exhaust systems.
-The cooling tower’s unique design will be driven by the process work, to the exact standards specified by Spartan.
-The facility also will have a medium voltage (12,470 volts) electric service sized to accommodate a 10 MVA load.
+The die cast cells have vent-less hoods and require approximately 12 infrastructure systems, including tower cooling water, natural gas, argon, compressed air, and multiple lubricants.
+The facility design included ventilating the plant and providing extensive exhaust systems.
+The cooling tower’s unique design is driven by the process work, to the exact standards specified by Spartan.
+The facility also has a medium voltage (12,470 volts) electric service sized to accommodate a 10 MVA load.